Knowledge Base Sections ▾

 • OpenClaw, Cline, Continue.dev: change the model name in the CustomChatModel config

-• LangChain, n8n: use the model parameter in the client initialization
+• LangChain, n8n: the model parameter in the client initialization

 • Open WebUI, LibreChat: the model appears in the dropdown list after adding Gonka as a custom provider

-The list of available models is always up-to-date at the GET /v1/models endpoint of your Gateway instance—it is convenient to pull it dynamically into your application's UI so users can see the full list and choose the model themselves.
+The list of available models is always up-to-date in the GET /v1/models endpoint of your Gateway instance—it is convenient to fetch it dynamically in your application's UI so users can see the full list and choose the model themselves.

-The demo chat on the /try page currently uses one of the active models of the network—a multi-model selector in the widget is on the roadmap.
-To try Kimi right now, use the Gateway API: the free 10M tokens are enough for several hours of experimentation.
-If you receive a 429 too many concurrent requests response, this is a normal phase for a fresh model in the early stages of Gonka network growth.
-Simply repeat the request after a few seconds or wait for a window with less traffic.
+The demo chat on the /try page at the time of publication uses one of the active network models—a multi-model selector in the widget is on the roadmap.
+To try Kimi right now, use the Gateway API: the free 10M tokens are enough for several hours of experiments.
+If you receive a 429 too many concurrent requests response, this is a normal phase for a fresh model in the early growth stages of the Gonka network.
+Just repeat the request after a few seconds or wait for a window of lower traffic.

 What's next for the Gonka network: the success of DevShards for Kimi paves the way for other models.
 Community discussions mention DeepSeek-V3/R1, Llama 4, and specialized coding models.
-Each new model means a new shard, new hosts, new opportunities for users, and a new revenue source for GPU providers.
-A multi-model architecture is also strategically important: a network tied to a single model is fundamentally fragile (if a new version comes out, it leads to a migration crisis), whereas a network capable of running several models simultaneously evolves smoothly and continuously.
+Each new model means a new shard, new hosts, new opportunities for users, and a new revenue stream for GPU providers.
+A multi-model architecture is also strategically important: a network tied to a single model is fundamentally fragile (a new version release creates a migration crisis), whereas a network capable of supporting multiple models simultaneously evolves smoothly and continuously.

-Kimi K2.6 is Moonshot AI's MoE model with long context and strong reasoning capabilities.
-In May 2026, it became the second model on the Gonka network after Qwen3-235B, launched via the DevShards mechanism (a dedicated shard per model).
-It is available via the JoinGonka Gateway using an OpenAI-compatible API for $0.003 per 1M tokens—the network's flat rate.
+Kimi K2.6 is a Moonshot AI MoE model with long context and strong reasoning capabilities.
+In May 2026, it became the second model on the Gonka network after Qwen3-235B, launched via the DevShards mechanism (a separate shard per model).
+It is available via the JoinGonka Gateway through an OpenAI-compatible API for $0.0032 per 1M tokens—the unified network rate.
 Model identifier in the API: moonshotai/Kimi-K2.6.
-At an early stage, temporary 429s may occur during request spikes; tool calling is in the refinement stage.
+In the early stages, temporary 429s are possible during request concentration; tool calling is in the fine-tuning phase.

 Want to learn more?